Become a Speaker

 - ideally available (with notice) during weekdays and some evenings and weekends.

 Please fill in all questions in this survey - incomplete surveys will not be considered.
-Applications are now closed for 2021.
+The next Whakataki dates have not been set, but we welcome expressions of interest via the survey.

-The 2021 PSB Whakataki programme is only able to facilitate 12 people.
+The 2024 PSB Whakataki programme is only able to facilitate 10 people.
 We are expecting to receive more applications than places available.
-Please understand a weighting may be applied to ensure a diversity of speakers and to those living in areas where there is a higher demand for Speakers.
-This could mean that not all people who apply, will get into the programme this time.
-If you do not get on the 2021 programme you can be added to a temporary waitlist and contacted if someone is unable to attend, or you will be invited to reapply for the next programme.
+Please understand that weighting may be applied to ensure a diversity of speakers and to those living in areas where there is a higher demand for Speakers.
+This could mean that not all people who apply will get into the programme this time.
+If you do not get on the next programme, you can be added to a temporary waitlist and contacted if someone is unable to attend, or you will be invited to reapply for the next programme.

-If funding permits, we hope to offer this programme every 2 years to ensure we have a steady intake of Speakers to sustain our numbers and meet the needs of our audiences.
+If funding permits, we hope to offer this programme every two years to ensure we have a steady intake of Speakers to sustain our numbers and meet the needs of our audiences.

-If you have any questions about the programme or the application process, please do not hesitate to contact the PSB Coordinator at [email protected].
+If you have any questions about the programme or the application process, please do not hesitate to contact the PSB Coordinator, Kit Harding at [email protected].